Cancel or switch your phone contract

 Your provider can change the contract, but only if the change is an upgrade or if you agree to it.

-So let’s say you had unlimited data, and the provider tried to change your plan to 5 GB per month.
+So let’s say you had unlimited data, and the provider tries to change your plan to 100 GB per month.
 They can’t do that unless you agree.
 If you don’t agree, you can cancel without penalty.

 If the provider wishes to change anything, it must give you at least 30 days’ notice.
 The notice must explain the change and when it will take effect.

-Upgrades are tricky business.
-When you upgrade early, the provider can first make you pay off the subsidy on the last “free” phone they gave you.
+Upgrades are tricky.
+When you upgrade early, the provider can first make you pay off the device subsidy on the last “free” phone they gave you.

 When you’re nearing the end of your contract, providers will be eager to entice you with an upgrade.
 Why?
 They’ll lock you in for another two years!
 Make sure to shop around when you’re getting close to the end of your contract.